Where are you located?

 When I tried to purchase tickets online, it said TICKETS NO LONGER AVAILABLE THROUGH TICKETFLY.
 Does this mean the show is sold out?

-Not necessarily.
+Most of the time, yes.
 We make every effort to indicate on our website that a show is sold out, if that is the case.
-In most scenarios, the event listing will be prefaced with “SOLD OUT” before the name of the performers and the purchase ticket link will be removed.
-“No tickets available through Ticketfly” on the day of the show means just that: tickets are no longer available online for pre-order; they are now only available at the door.
+In most scenarios, the event listing will be prefaced with “SOLD OUT” or “Off Sale” before the name of the performers and the purchase ticket link will be removed.

 Do I have to show ID to get in?